How do I complete a Direct IRA Transfer?

 After syncing the account you want to roll over, click on the “Start a Rollover” prompt.
 We’ll ask you a few questions which should only take you a few minutes to answer.
 After you sign your request online with your mouse, we’ll automatically fax the request to your current provider to process.

 The check usually arrives within 7 to 10 business days.
-Once we receive your rollover check, we’ll invest your funds within 1 to 2 business days.
+Once we receive your rollover check, and associate it with your account, we’ll invest your funds within 1 to 2 business days.
 You’ll receive an email notification once your funds have been invested.

 Option 3: You’ll sign and mail paperwork to your old provider, and they’ll mail us a check.